cellgeni/notebooks/README.md

 This will eliminate the need to install repeated packages.

 #### Re-adding kernels
-The kernel list is located outside your home directory, so it can be reseted sometimes.If that happens, run this one-line command from your terminal to add **every conda environment** on your profile to the kernel list.
+The kernel list is located outside your home directory, so it can be reseted sometimes.
+If that happens, run this one-line command from your terminal to add **every conda environment** on your profile to the kernel list.
 ```bash
 pip install -U ipykernel; ENVS=$(conda info --envs | grep '^\w' | cut -d' ' -f1); for env in $ENVS; do source activate $env; python -m ipykernel install --user --name $env; echo "$env"; conda deactivate; done
 ```